arq5x/gemini/docs/content/tools.rst

 .. note::

-    The output will always start with the family ID, the family members, the observed genotypes, and the observed aligned sequencing depths for the family members.
+    The output will always start with the requested columns followed by the additional columns for each tool.

 ---------------------